websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

     Resolve all unmet requirements reported by the script and rerun the script until it reports that your environment is ready.

-1. If you're running Liferay 7.3+, install the Fragments Toolkit version 1.8.0:

-    ```bash
-    npm install -g generator-liferay-fragments@1.8.0
-    ```

-1. Import the Fragment Collection in the Docker container with the Fragments Toolkit using the `npm run import` command below.
+1. Import the Fragment Collection in the Docker container with the Fragments Toolkit using the `yarn run import` command below.
 Alternatively, you can [import the Fragment Collection manually](../../displaying-content/using-fragments/managing-page-fragments.md).

     ```bash
-    npm run import
+    yarn run import
     ?
 Liferay host & port (http://localhost:8080)
     ?
 Username (test@liferay.com)
     ?
 Password [hidden]